NachoTiznado/nachotiznado.github.io/_pages/teaching.md

     </p>

     <p>
-      I continue teaching because I value the opportunity to support students as they develop new skills, discover their interests, and become more independent thinkers.
-Whether introducing students to analytical methods, programming, transportation geography, or questions of urban justice, my goal is to create a learning environment that is rigorous, supportive, and connected to contemporary social and environmental issues.
+      I value the opportunity to support students as they develop new skills, discover their interests, and become more independent thinkers.
+In my own practice, whether I'm introducing students to analytical methods, programming skills, transportation geography, planning challenges, or questions of urban justice, my goal is to create a learning environment that is rigorous, open, supportive, and connected to contemporary social and environmental issues.
     </p>